How to Have a Great Season: 7 Tips from Yellowstone Dishwashers

 “What have I gotten myself into?”
 That was one of the thoughts running through Olivia Mead’s mind when she first arrived to work at Yellowstone National Park.
 But after a summer spent living, working, and exploring the park, she leaves with these parting words “this is totally worth it.”

 Olivia came on board as a dishwasher at the Lake Hotel.
-Once known as Pearl Divers, dishwashers are just one of the many roles that make up our Kitchen Crew.
-Giorgia Spagnol is another Hospitality Crew member who was wowed by Yellowstone.
+Once known as Pearl Divers, dishwashers are just one of the many roles that make up our Hospitality Crew.
+Giorgia Spagnol is another crew member who was wowed by Yellowstone.
 Her first thought when coming to Yellowstone was “I didn’t expect something this big.”
 Yellowstone National Park Lodges operates 9 lodging facilities, 31 restaurants, and 5 campgrounds inside Yellowstone National Park.
-Our Hospitality Crew plays an integral role in supporting the daily operation of the park.
-Since the Hospitality Crew represents the greatest number of jobs in the park, (kitchen, housekeeping and laundry) it offers the most opportunities to work in Yellowstone.
+Our staff plays an integral role in supporting the daily operation of the park.
+Since the Food & Beverage department represents the greatest number of jobs in the park, it offers the most opportunities to work in Yellowstone.

 After a summer in Yellowstone, Olivia and Giorgia both had some great tips to pass along to someone who is considering Yellowstone for a possible summer job.